KILTprotocol/opendid/README.md

 # OpenDID

-This is a service to authenticate users using their DID and Verifiable-Credentials and generate JWT tokens from it.
+OpenDID is a service that generates JWT tokens to authenticate users using the user’s DID and Verifiable-Credentials.
 It therefore acts as a bridge between the decentralized identity world and the centralized authentication world.
 The resulting tokens can be used with any service that supports JWT tokens.